AyloSrd/react-event-forwarder/README.md

 ## Event-forwarding for truly independent components
 Besides requiring some boilerplate code, lifting the state up in React creates a very special relation of dependence between the parent component and its/their child/ren.
 Because of this entanglement, changing the state, or the business logic of one component, often entails having to re-think the logic of the other.

-The aim of `react-event-forwarder` is to allow child components to dispatch and emit custom events (which can carry a specific data payload), or to expose/forward React events to their direct ancestor, allowing you to create truly independent and re-usable components while maintaining a single source of truth.
+The aim of `react-event-forwarder` is to allow child components to dispatch and emit custom events (which can carry a specific data payload), or to expose/forward React events to their direct ancestor, allowing you to get rid of state-lifting constraints and create truly independent and re-usable components while remaining faithful to the single source of truth principle.

 ## How it works

-This library is heavily inspired by Svelte's `createEventDispatcher`.
+This library is heavily inspired by Svelte's `createEventDispatcher`, and Vue's `$emit`.
 `react-event-forwarder` provides you with 3 alternatives to create an `eventForwarder`s, depending on whether you prefer working with hooks, class components, or HOCs.
 It is a convention to assign the provided `eventForwarder` to a function or method and name it `forwardEvt` (except when working with the HOC, which will directly pass a prop with such name).
 `forwardEvt` takes a mandatory first argument, `evt`, which is either a `string` or an `Event`, and a second optional argument `evtDetail`, that can be any kind of variable.
 If you want to dispatch and forward a custom event, you shall pass a `string` representing the event name, and, if needed, and an optional payload.
 `react-event-forwarder` will create a Custom Event for you (FYI, the custom event won't bubble).
-You can now simply call it from the Parent, as you would with a normal event (`on`+ `EventName` in Pascal case), and get the payload from `event.detail`.
+You can now simply call it from the Parent, as you would with a normal event (`on`+ `EventName` in Pascal case).
+The payload will be stored in `event.detail`.

 ```jsx
 //Child, consumes forwardEvt from HOC